Be Disciples in Christ

 An earlier Catholic congregation had built a small frame church south of the railroad tracks about 1875, but after several years the families moved to other locations and the church building was moved to Des Plaines by flatbed.

-As the population of the region grew in the 1940s and ‘50s, the archdiocese spun off a parishes from St. James.
-These included St. Raymond in Mount Prospect and St. Theresa in Palatine during the 1940s, and Our Lady of the Wayside in Arlington Heights, St. Alphonsus in Prospect Heights, St. Collette in Rolling Meadows, St. Joseph the Worker in Wheeling, St. Zachary in Des Plaines, Queen of the Rosary in Elk Grove Village and St. Thomas of Villanova in Palatine during the 1950s.
+As the population of the region grew in the 1940s and ‘50s, the archdiocese spun off a few parishes from St. James.
+These included St. Raymond in Mount Prospect and St. Theresa in Palatine during the 1940s, and then Our Lady of the Wayside in Arlington Heights, St. Alphonsus in Prospect Heights, St. Collette in Rolling Meadows, St. Joseph the Worker in Wheeling, St. Zachary in Des Plaines, Queen of the Rosary in Elk Grove Village, and St. Thomas of Villanova in Palatine during the 1950s.
 St. Edna in northern Arlington Heights was split off in February 1965.
-Currently, there are more than 60 ministries at St. James, spanning across four commissions: Catholic Formation, Spiritual Life, Human Concerns, Parish Life.
+Currently, there are more than 80 ministries at St. James, spanning across four commissions: Catholic Formation, Spiritual Life, Human Concerns, Parish Life.

 |1902 – Twenty-six Catholic families petitioned Archbishop James E. Quigley for their own parish.
 The archbishop granted permission to the Reverend John Linden, pastor of St. Mary’s Church in Des Plaines, to organize a mission parish in Arlington Heights.
 For the first three years, parishioners met at Good Templars’ Hall at the corner of Evergreen and Eastman.|